USS William B. Preston

-USS William B. Preston (DD-344/AVP-20/AVD-7) was a Clemson-class destroyer in the United States Navy following World War I. She was named for United States Secretary of the Navy and United States Senator William B. Preston.
+USS William B. Preston (DD-344/AVP-20/AVD-7) was a United States Navy Clemson-class destroyer in commission from 1920 to 1934.
+After conversion into a seaplane tender, she again was in commission from 1939 to 1945, seeing action during World War II.
+She was named for United States Secretary of the Navy and United States Senator William B. Preston.

 Construction and commissioning

-William B. Preston was laid down on 18 November 1918 at the Norfolk Navy Yard, Portsmouth, Virginia; launched on 9 August 1919; sponsored by Mrs. William Radford Beale, the eldest daughter of William B. Preston; designated DD-344 on 17 July 1920; and commissioned on 23 August 1920.
+William B. Preston was laid down on 18 November 1918 at the Norfolk Navy Yard in Portsmouth, Virginia.
+She was launched on 9 August 1919, sponsored by Mrs. William Radford Beale, the eldest daughter of William B. Preston, was designated DD-344 when the U.S. Navy established its modern hull number system on 17 July 1920, and was commissioned on 23 August 1920.

 Service history

-1920s
+1920–1937

-Following commissioning, William B. Preston operated with Destroyer Division (DesDiv) 19 and conducted trials and training off the east coast through the end of 1920.
-She then proceeded south to join the Fleet in Guantánamo Bay, Cuba, for winter maneuvers.
-After these exercises, she transited the Panama Canal to participate in the Fleet's visit to Callao, Peru, and arrived at that port on 21 January 1921.
+Following her commissioning, William B. Preston operated with Destroyer Division 19 and conducted trials and training off the United States East Coast through the end of 1920.
+She then proceeded south to join the United States Atlantic Fleet at Guantanamo Bay Naval Base at Guantánamo Bay, Cuba, for winter maneuvers.
+After these exercises, she transited the Panama Canal to participate in the Atlantic Fleet's visit to Callao, Peru, and arrived at Callao on 21 January 1921.

-The ship next received orders transferring her to DesDiv 45, Destroyer Squadron (DesRon) 14; and she joined the Asiatic Fleet in mid-1922.
-With her home port at Cavite, near Manila in the Philippines, the destroyer cruised with her division on exercises and maneuvers.
-In the summer months, the ships would base out of Chefoo on the north coast of Shantung province, China, while moving southward to Philippine waters for the winter exercises.
-In between, there were visits to China coastal ports such as Amoy, Foochow, and Swatow and occasional tours on the Yangtze River between Shanghai and Hankow.
+The ship next received orders transferring her to Destroyer Division 45 in Destroyer Squadron 14 in the United States Asiatic Fleet.
+She joined the Asiatic Fleet in mid-1922.
+With her home port at Cavite on Luzon, near Manila in the Philippine Islands, she cruised with her division on exercises and maneuvers.
+In the summer months each year, the ships were based ay Yantai, known in the Western world as "Chefoo," on the north coast of Shantung (now Shandong) province in China, moving southward to Philippine waters for annual winter exercises.
+In between, there were visits to Chinese coastal ports such as Amoy (now Xiamen), Foochow (now Fuzhou), and Swatow (now Shantou), and occasional tours on the Yangtze River between Shanghai and Hankow (now Hankou) as part of the Yangtze Patrol, including a stint in October 1926 qualifying her for the Yangtze Service Medal.

 Nanking Incident

-In 1926, civil strife broke out in China which can be loosely characterized as a struggle between north and south for control of the country.
-To the south, the Nationalist Kuomintang party moved north from its base at Canton to extend its controls over warlord-dominated areas.
-Led by Chiang Kai-shek, the Nationalists had reached Nanking by March 1927.
+In 1926, civil strife broke out in China which can be loosely characterized as a struggle between North China and South China for control of the country.
+To the south, the Nationalist (Kuomintang) party moved north from its base at Canton to extend its control over warlord-dominated areas.
+Led by Chiang Kai-shek, the Nationalists had reached Nanking (now Nanjing) by March 1927.